You Can Call Me Al: Recording and production

-"You Can Call Me Al" was recorded entirely at The Hit Factory in New York City in April 1986; it differs from much of Graceland in that regard, because most songs on the record were recorded in numerous locales worldwide.
+"You Can Call Me Al" was recorded entirely at The Hit Factory in New York City in April 1986; it differs from much of Graceland in that regard, as most of the songs on the album were recorded in numerous locales worldwide.

-Some of the saxophone textures heard on "You Can Call Me Al" were created by Adrian Belew on a guitar synthesizer.
-"I had written a variety of saxophone emulations from baritone to alto which had a realistic yet unorthodox quality.
-He [Simon] spelled out each part exactly as he wanted them for the iconic beginning of the song.
+Some of the saxophone textures heard on "You Can Call Me Al" were created by Adrian Belew on a guitar synthesizer: "I had written a variety of saxophone emulations from baritone to alto which had a realistic yet unorthodox quality.
+[Simon] spelled out each part exactly as he wanted them for the iconic beginning of the song.
 They may have added real saxophones later but my synthesized saxophones are definitely there as well.
 I’m sure very few people realize that."

-Synthesizer player Rob Mounsey arranged and conducted the horn section – eight brass and a bass saxophone – and contributed heavily to the track's arrangement and groove.
-The song features a bass run performed by Bakithi Kumalo; the solo is palindromic as only the first half was recorded, and was then played backwards for the second half.
+Synthesizer player Rob Mounsey arranged and conducted the horn section of eight brass instruments and a bass saxophone, and contributed heavily to the track's arrangement and groove.
+The song features a bass run performed by Bakithi Kumalo; the solo is palindromic, as the second half is the first played backwards.
 The decision to reverse the recording was made by Simon's long-time engineer Roy Halee, who noted in a later interview that this type of experimentation was common in order to make the songs more interesting.
 The penny whistle solo was performed by jazz musician Morris Goldberg.

 After the song's completion, it was mixed at The Hit Factory alongside the rest of Graceland, at an average of two days per song.
-Simon's vocals on the song are rather quick-paced, which made them difficult to mix over the numerous instruments in the backing track.
+The fast pace of Simon's vocals made them difficult to mix over the numerous instruments in the backing track.
 After much work on the track, Halee used tape delays feeding separately into the two audio channels, which made the vocals clear.

 Reception

-Billboard said it was one of Simon's most intricate verbal tour de forces, and said that "the melody moves along to beguiling Afro-Caribbean polyrhythms."
+Billboard praised Simon's lyrics and vocal performance, and said that "the melody moves along to beguiling Afro-Caribbean polyrhythms."

 Chart performance

 In the United States, "You Can Call Me Al" initially fared poorly, reaching number 44 on the Billboard Hot 100 in September 1986.
-As sales and acclaim for Graceland grew, culminating in a win for Album of the Year at the 29th Annual Grammy Awards in February 1987, the single experienced a resurgence in sales and airplay.
+However, as sales and acclaim for Graceland grew, culminating in a win for Album of the Year at the 29th Annual Grammy Awards in February 1987, the single experienced a resurgence in sales and airplay.
 After making a second entry on the Billboard Hot 100 in March, the song rose to a peak of number 23 in May 1987.
 The song reached the top 10 of several European charts.
-In the UK, it became his biggest solo hit, spending five weeks in the top 10 and peaking at number four in October 1986.
-It has since been certified double platinum in the UK.
+In the UK, it became Simon's biggest solo hit, spending five weeks in the top 10 and peaking at number four in October 1986.
+It has since been certified triple platinum in the UK.